mzazon/awesome-cloud-projects/aws/event-driven-stream-processing/event-driven-stream-processing.md

 1. **Create a Kinesis Data Stream**:

+   Amazon Kinesis Data Streams provides durable, real-time data ingestion with the ability to buffer and replay events.
+Each shard provides 1MB/second write capacity and 2MB/second read capacity, making it suitable for applications requiring guaranteed ordering and exactly-once processing semantics within each partition key.

    ```bash
    # Create a data stream with 1 shard (can be scaled up later)
    # Single shard provides 1MB/sec write capacity and 2MB/sec read capacity